MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/08-data-migration.md

 ---
-title: "Migrate MySQL On-Premises to Azure Database for MySQL: Data Migration"
+title: "Migrate MySQL on-premises to Azure Database for MySQL: Data Migration"
 description: "As a prudent step before upgrade or migrate data, export the database before the upgrade using MySQL Workbench or manually via the mysqldump command."
 author: SudheeshGH
 ms.author: sunaray